AcademySoftwareFoundation/OpenColorIO/docs/configurations/allocation_vars.rst

 at 0.18, and specular values are very much above that.
 Say the max value we wanted to preserve in our coding space is 256.0, each 3d lut lattice coordinates would represent 8.0 units of linear light!
-That means the vast majority of the perceptually significant portions of the space wouldnt be sampled at all!
+That means the vast majority of the perceptually significant portions of the space wouldn't be sampled at all!

 unform allocation from 0-256\:
 0